kstateome/canvas-api/README.md

     Got a page of users back: 25
     Total users in course: 325

+## Integration tests

+To run the integration tests copy the file `integration-example.properties` to `integration.properties` and update the values to make sense for the copy of Canvas you are testing again.
+Be aware this does manipulate the Canvas instance so it's best used against a test/beta instance.

+To run the integration tests use:

+    mvn -Pfailsafe test

 ## Notes

 Currently this library is hand coded, however there is a machine readable API specification at